← All explorations

 The Hybrid Phase

-The silhouette as classifier.
-Miniature pennant shapes replace generic dots and bullets.
-Each pennant is filled with a titanium tone to classify content by type: reference, FAQ, glossary, tool.
-The shape becomes both a navigation element and a content type signal.
+The pennant silhouette becomes a classifier.
+Miniature pennants, filled with a fixed titanium tone per content type, replace generic bullets and tags.
+The shape becomes both a navigation element and a type signal.

 Polished Ti